Computer Use Policy

 • If a computer is available, patrons are first allotted 60 minutes.
 If no other patron is waiting for a computer, 60 additional minutes are automatically granted in increments of 15 minutes.
 Patrons are notified when this extra time has been granted.
 A patron may sign in multiple times per day as long as he or she has not surpassed the maximum of 120 minutes for that day.
 Additional time past 120 minutes will not be provided by library staff.

 • Patrons may make one reservation per day (with staff assistance) for a computer for a session up to 60 minutes.
 Reservations may be made up to 5 days in advance.
-Patrons cannot make a reservation for a specific computer, only for a specific time.
 Reservations will be automatically cancelled for patrons who are 10 minutes late for their reservation.
 Library staff cannot hold a reservation.

 • Patrons may "lock" a computer while in use if they need to step away for a few minutes.
 The lock will only last as long as the patron has time left on his or her session.
 Additional time will not be provided by library staff.